 Healthy Lifestyle

-What you know about the HPV vaccine can protect you and your kids from HPV-related diseases such as cancer
+Find out how the HPV vaccine can protect you and your kids from HPV-related diseases, including cancer.

-By Dr. Linus Chuang, System Chair of Women’s Health Services, Nuvance Health
+By Linus Chuang, MD, System Chair of Women’s Health Services, Nuvance Health

 The U.S. Food and Drug Administration (FDA) has approved the human papillomavirus (HPV) vaccine for everyone ages nine to 45 years old, which means HPV protection is available to more people.

-Here are seven myths and facts about HPV and the vaccine that parents and adults age 45 and younger should know:
+Here are seven myths and facts about HPV and the vaccine that parents and adults aged 45 and younger should know.

 Myth #1: I/my child will not get HPV.